BuonOmo/kazoo/README.md

 ## Local version

-It doesn't work in Google Chrome or any chromium based browser due to "Cross origin requests" policy.
+Kazoo doesn't work on Google Chrome or any chromium based browser due to "Cross origin requests" policy.

 With firefox :